SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 Although some new details, so we can see a successful form submit on this.
 It saved and cool.
 So you actually said there's two of these events.
-One of them happened right before it was loading the original form into the model.
+One of them happened right before it was loading the original form into the modal.
 And then the second one happened when we submitted, we open this up and look in detail and as a `fetchResponse` object inside of it with awesome, a `succeeded` key, and also a `redirected` keys.
 So it tells us if it was successful.
 And also if it was redirected, because here's what we can do.
 If this, if when this event happens, if a modal was open and